mihaicrisan04/mirpr-ppi/README.md

 ## Getting Started

-- First, install the dependencies:
+### 1. Install Dependencies

 ```bash
 bun install
 ```

+### 2. Set Up Convex

-- Second, make sure you have a Convex account.
+Make sure you have a Convex account.
 If you don't have one, sign up at [https://convex.dev](https://convex.dev).

-- Third, set up project environment variables.
-(You can copy the `.env.example` file to `.env` and fill in the required values.
-You can ask me for the actual keys)

-- Then, run the development server:
+### 3. Run the Development Server

 ```bash
 bun dev
 ```

+**Important**: The first run will automatically set up Convex:
+- You'll be prompted to log in to Convex (if not already logged in)
+- You'll be asked to link to an existing Convex project or create a new one
+- Convex will generate environment files with deployment configuration

+### 4. Configure Environment Variables

+**⚠️ Critical**: Even after Convex login, the web app, authentication, and AI features won't work until all environment variables are properly set.

+1. Check each package's `.env.example` file for required variables:
+   - `apps/web/.env.example`
+   - `packages/backend/.env.example`

+2. Set up your environment variables:
+   - Copy `.env.example` to `.env.local` in each package
+   - Fill in all required values (API keys, secrets, etc.)
+   - For backend environment variables, push them to Convex deployment:
+     ```bash
+     cd packages/backend
+     bunx convex env set ENV_KEY=VALUE
+     ```

+3. See package-specific READMEs for detailed environment setup instructions

+### 5. Access the Application

 Open [http://localhost:3001](http://localhost:3001) in your browser to see the web application.
 Your app will connect to the Convex cloud backend automatically.